legends2k/blog/content/note/git_concepts.md

       H---I
 {{< /highlight >}}

-An important (linked-list) concept that applies to Git too.
+An important (linked-list) concept that applies to Git (too)

-> If `void* first` is lost, the list, too, is lost.
+> If the first node is lost, the list, too, is lost.

 - Since a commit also has parent commit(s) (except root), following the chain of parents will eventually take you back to the beginning of the project
 - In a well-branched graph, depending on the leaf node you start from, [different parts of the graph will be _reachable_][reachability]